renatomoya/erlang-examples/eunit/getting_started/README.md

 ## Part 2

-This example shows how to write unit tests using test generators.
+This example shows how to re-write the previous unit tests written in Part 1 but using test generators.
 This example was used in [Getting started with EUnit (Part 2)](https://medium.com/@renatomoya/getting-started-with-eunit-part-2-3f4619dcafc8#.auk4wwrxw).